jpamata/jpamata.github.io/about.md

 <img src="/assets/profile.JPG"/>
 </center>
 ## Hi
 <p align="justify">Welcome to my thinking space, my stash of notes and essays collected from my cabinet of curiosities.
-This blog is powered by Jekyll, Github Pages, Namecheap, Disqus, whiteglass, formspree, and a few JavaScript magic.
+This blog is powered by Jekyll, Github Pages, Namecheap, Disqus, whiteglass, formspree, and a few scoops of JavaScript magic.
 To learn more about why I blog, please read this <a href="http://johnamata.com/2016/06/23/i-blog-because/">post</a>.</p>

 ## About me
 <p align="justify">Some of my friends call me John, while some call me Ice.
 I'm a computer science undergrad from Asia Pacific College.</p>